mxashlynn/Yurivania-1/README.md

 I wanted to create something cute, simple, and gay over the course of the two month jam.
 I liked the idea of working with a toolset I'd never used before.
-I wanted a system with significant creative constraints, as less choices mean faster development.
+I chose a system with significant technical constraints, as fewer choices mean faster development.
-[GB Studio](gbstudio.dev/) was the perfect choice!

 # Features